kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 `spec.isDefault` MUST NOT alter a Gateway's behavior with respect to Listeners, ListenerSets, or merging.

-In the future, we may want to consider allowing a default ListenerSet rather than only a default Gateway, but that is not in scope for this GEP.
+In the future, we may want to consider allowing default ListenerSets rather than only default Gateways, but that is not in scope for this GEP.
 Even if it is considered later, the guiding principle SHOULD be that `spec.isDefault` SHOULD NOT affect where a Gateway listens for traffic or whether it can be merged with other Gateways.